iclemens/bose/README.md

 Firmware update
 ---------------

+The (supposedly encrypted) firmware binary is sent as-is (including APPUHDR and APPUPFTR) to the device.
 Data is sent using function 0x03 0x08 and operation 0x05 (start).

 [0x03, 0x08, 0x05, 0xff, 0x00, data...]